Keurig Dr Pepper (KDP)

 Revenue growth can be broken down into changes in price and volume (the number of units sold).
 While both are important, volume is the lifeblood of a successful staples business as there’s a ceiling to what consumers will pay for everyday goods; they can always trade down to non-branded products if the branded versions are too expensive.

-Keurig Dr Pepper’s average quarterly volume growth was a healthy 3.4% over the last two years.
-This is pleasing because it shows consumers are purchasing more of its products.
+Keurig Dr Pepper’s average quarterly volume growth was a robust 4.4% over the last two years.
+This is good because meaningful volume growth is hard to come by in the stable consumer staples sector.
 Keurig Dr Pepper Year-On-Year Volume Growth

-In Keurig Dr Pepper’s Q3 2025, sales volumes jumped 6.4% year on year.
-This result was an acceleration from its historical levels, certainly a positive signal.
+In Keurig Dr Pepper’s Q4 2025, sales volumes jumped 4.8% year on year.
+This result was in line with its historical levels.

 7. Gross Margin & Pricing Power